Johnsen-Rahbek Capstan Clutch: A High Torque Electrostatic Clutch: Clutch Design

 \subsection{Clutch Bands}

-We tested our design with two bands.
-The thin band was a 25.4~µm thick, 10~mm wide stainless steel shim.
+We tested our design with two stainless steel bands made from shim.
+One band was a 25.4~µm thick, 10~mm wide.
 This band was not polished.
-The second band was a thicker 76.2~µm polished SS band.
+The second band was a thicker 76.2~µm and polished.
 The band was polished using a felt pad on a Dremel with 1~µm diamond polishing compound.
 Both thin and thick bands behave similar to a power spring and exert a small but nontrivial torque which must be counterbalanced to ensure contact with the dielectric.
 Consequently, 5~g and 200~g weights were chosen to pretension the 25.4~µm and 76.2~µm bands, respectively, to produce near 0~N·m holding torque at 0~V.